ubicomplab/rPPG-Toolbox/README.md

 Note 2: The example yaml setting will allow 80% of SCAMPS to train and 20% of SCAMPS to valid.
 After training, it will use the best model(with the least validation loss) to test on UBFC.

-# zap: Inference With Unsupervised Methods
+# :zap: Inference With Unsupervised Methods

 STEP 1: Download the UBFC via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)